codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 ### Custom text

-Use the `text` property to control some of the text displayed within the Connection Management UI.
+Use the `text` property to control some of the text displayed within the Connections UI.
 You can override the following text options:

 | Option                                  |Type and description                                                                                                                                                                                                                                                                                                              |
 |-------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|